All posts by risto

 Test 6: Client, who does not know their PIN code.

-In this task you will have to create a program that simulates the food scale in a grocery store.
+In this task you will create a program, that simulates the food scale in a grocery store.

-The UML activity diagram that the program will be structured upon is created in class.
+The UML activity diagram to structure your program on will be created in class.
 Your program must match or exceed the functionality described.

 Requirements

-• You must have at least 4 products available.
+• You must have at least four products available.

 • Products are represented as pairs of product codes (integer) and names (e.g. 1 – banana).